Skip to content

 One element of governance is security, which turns out to be pretty important to your customers considering that 92% believe it’s crucial for you to safeguard their personal information.

-Take steps to establish a data governance team and assign data stewards who will be accountable for the security protocols of organizational data.
+Take steps to establish a data governance team and assign data stewards who will be accountable for the security protocols of organisational data.

 Your data governance entity will be the foundational component of your EDM framework by serving as the decision-making entity that has authority over your company’s data management actions.